Influenza vaccination rates for selected high risk groups

-Since 2013, about 27 per cent of eligible Albertans get the influenza vaccine each year.
+From 2018 to 2019, 31 per cent of eligible Albertans received the influenza vaccine.
 The priority is on ensuring that people in high risk groups are vaccinated.
 Healthy people should also get the vaccine to help prevent the infection from spreading to people in high risk groups.
 The primary care system has a major role to play in both recommending and providing the vaccine.

 Considerations when viewing the results

-- Includes people who received an influenza vaccine from Alberta Health Services public health clinics, community pharmacists and doctors.
-Does not include people who received a vaccine from medical office staff (unless billed by the doctor), primary care network staff (e.g., nurses, pharmacists), or through an employer work-based health and safety program.
+- The data includes people who received an influenza vaccine from Alberta Health Services public health clinics, community pharmacists, and doctors.
+It does not include people who received a vaccine from medical office staff (unless billed by the doctor), primary care network staff (e.g., nurses, pharmacists), or through an employer work-based health and safety program.

 The Health Quality Council of Alberta uses the Alberta Quality Matrix for Health as a way of organizing information and thinking around the complexity of the healthcare system.
 The information in this chart can be used as input to think and have conversations about primary healthcare in Alberta using the lens of the dimensions of quality shown on the right: